 Latest Firmware and Manual

-- Go to this link on the Five12 forum
+- Go to the Five12 official forum and find the firmware there.

 - Jim keeps this page up to date with the current release firmware and Vector manual